-Texas billionaire Robert Rowling, who leads TRT Holdings, the parent company of Omni Hotels & Resorts, purchased the outstanding debt on a historic luxury resort in West Virginia once owned by U.S. Sen. Jim Justice and his family businesses.
+Texas billionaire Robert Rowling, who leads Omni Hotels & Resorts parent company TRT Holdings, purchased the outstanding debt on a historic luxury resort in West Virginia once owned by U.S. Sen. Jim Justice and his family businesses.

 Rowling, who founded TRT Holdings in 1989, has significantly expanded the Omni Hotels & Resorts brand since buying the company in 1996.
 The upscale hotel chain has over 50 hotels in its portfolio spanning the United States and Canada.

-Now, those holdings appear to be growing with The Greenbrier, a luxury hotel and resort in White Sulphur Springs, West Virginia.
+Now, those holdings are growing with The Greenbrier, a luxury hotel and resort in White Sulphur Springs, West Virginia.

 Carter Bank & Trust completed the sale of all loans totaling more than $200 million tied to entities in which Justice has an interest, including one for The Greenbrier, according to a filing with the U.S. Securities and Exchange Commission from the bank in late March.